sensorable/psu-4.2v-mppt-cccv/README.md

 The PSU is built around [LT8490](https://www.analog.com/en/products/lt8490.html) buck-boost switching regulator battery charger with CC/CV modes and MPPT for solar input.

 The purpose of the PSU is to provide a compromise between fast charging and efficient low light charging a 4P/5P/6P Li-Ion battery pack powering the main board.
-The PSU incurs more loses during charging (18v -> 4.2v) to minimizes losses during discharge (4.2v direct output).
+The PSU incurs more losses during charging (18v -> 4.2v) to minimizes losses during discharge (4.2v direct output).
 `Vout` port has an analog restart circuit for a hard reboot of the main device every 18 - 24 hrs.

 ![photo]